-The Faculty of the School is comprised of members in the Department of Pharmaceutical Sciences and the Department of Pharmacy Practice.
-A brief biography of each faculty member is available on the School website (http://pharmacy.westcoastuniversity.edu/).
+The faculty of the School is comprised of members in the Department of Pharmaceutical Sciences and the Department of Pharmacy Practice.
+A brief biography of each faculty member is available on the School website: westcoastuniversity.edu/programs/pharmd.
 The Program is administered by the School Executive Committee which consists of the Dean, Assistant Dean of Academic Affairs, Assistant Dean of Student Affairs, Assistant Dean of Experiential Education, Assistant Dean of Assessment and Accreditation, two Department Chairs (Pharmaceutical Sciences and Pharmacy Practice), and Faculty Liaison.